GDQuest/website/content/tutorial/game-design/godot/introduction-to-godot/_index.md

   name: banner
 ---

-Welcome to the first free tutorial series on GDquest that's dedicated to Godot!
+Welcome to the first free tutorial series on GDQuest that's dedicated to Godot!
 Over the course of 1h, it'll teach you some basic concepts with the engine.